rodaan/rodaan.github.io/portfolio.md

 - Remove need to continually ask for permissions
 - Save ToDo List info on Local Storage

+Try it out!
+Start with using the "help" command!
 [DEMO LINK - http://bit.ly/2aE79oh](http://bit.ly/2aE79oh)